-So, one month later, after the restaurant is settled in, I return to Honest Burgers with a friend, slipping in on a busy Friday night after pay day, to check them out for an independent review.
+So, one month after the restaurant has settled in, I visit Honest Burgers with a friend, slipping in on a busy Friday night after pay day, to check them out for an independent review.

 As in all of Honest’s London restaurants (and let’s be honest, most new restaurants now) there’s a frustrating no reservations policy.
 So, arriving at 7pm to a packed restaurant, I give my name to a cheery, iPad wielding host who directs us to the equally packed bar area, where a waiter will come and call us in 30 minutes.

 After ten minutes of flagging down the rushed bartender, we sample the drinks menu.
 I opt for a pint of the King Street Pale (£4.75), Reading’s new signature local beer, made especially for the restaurant by Silchester brewers Wild Weather.
 It’s light and tropical and our pub reviewer recently called it ‘alcoholic Lilt’.
 My friend settles on a Ruby Fizz cocktail (£6), with vodka and raspberry.
 It’s tangy, made with fresh fruit juice and pleasingly sour, but I spot it’s pre-mixed and shaken into the glass with ice.

 The raised bar turns out to be a good viewpoint to survey the room.
 It’s a truly impressive space, formed of two very different buildings knocked together: half Victorian, half Brutalist ‘60s-style.
 With space for upwards of 70 diners, it’s one of Honest’s biggest restaurants; their original Brixton branch is basically a cupboard with chairs.